fightforthefuture/freeprogress/README.md

    `DOMAIN_SECURITY_TOKEN` should be set to an arbitrary string that must be kept private.

-2. Place a file called `freeprogress.txt` in the root of your site.
+2. Place a file called `freeprogress.txt` in the root of your site that you wish to use Free Progress on.
 This file must contain a [SHA-256 hash][8] of your `DOMAIN_SECURITY_TOKEN` value prepended to the full domain of your site.

    For example, if your `DOMAIN_SECURITY_TOKEN` is `lol`, and your site domain is `www.omg.com`, the hash would be computed as: